antirez/redimension/README.md

     myindex = Redimension.new(redis,"people-by-salary",2,64)

-We created a Redimension object specifying a Redis object that must respond to the Redis commands (but only ZADD and ZRANGEBYLEX are used).
+We created a Redimension object specifying a Redis object that must respond to the Redis commands.
 We specified we want 2D indexing, and 64 bits of precision for each dimension.
 The first argument is the key name that will represent the index as a sorted set.

 Now we can add elements to our index.